-If you have a passion or talent for artistry, we encourage you to submit your entry for the 2019 Women's Week Art Exhibit.
-Students can submit any kind of work of art to be displayed in the Witherspoon lobby from March 4-8, 2019.
-The work will be judged throughout the week, and the winning student will be awarded a $500 prize!
+If you have a passion or talent for artistry, we encourage you to submit your entry for the 2023 Women's Week Art Exhibit.
+Students can submit any kind of work of art to be displayed in the Norman Hall Exhibit from March 6-10, 2023.
+The work will be judged throughout the week, and the winning students will be awarded prizes!

-Concept: The subject matter should be about student interpretation of #BalanceforBetter.
+Concept: The subject matter should be about student interpretation of LIKEAGIRL.
 This may come from personal experience as well as social observation.
+Deadline: TBD

 Arkansas Tech University is committed to ending sexual assault and domestic violence.
 We understand that the words and language we use can have a powerful impact on survivors of sexual assault.
 Join us in saying IT'S ON US.

 - Kick off Women's Week at the Bell Tower with a rally against sexual and relationship violence!
 People of all gender identities are invited to walk a mile for prevention and to show your support of survivors of interpersonal violence.
 Male-identified people are invited to don the famous red high heels in a visually stunning public statement of listening, learning, allyship, and commitment.
 During the rally, participants will hear from community members, observe ATU's first 'Clothesline Project' display and meet representatives from campus and community partners such as the Ozark Rape Crisis Center and River Valley Shelter.
 There will be light refreshments available as well as free shirts while supplies last.
 This event is co-sponsored by SAB, Campus Life, and the Title IX Office.